cybertechascensions/devnet_lab/README.md

 # This repository is for my DevNet Labs

-# For more informnation regarding the labs, please visit developer.cisco.com and check out the labs they offer
-# for the track
+# For more information regarding the labs, please visit developer.cisco.com and check out the labs they offer for the track